-- Gathering and analysing stakeholder feedback via surveys, focus groups or other mechanisms, as appropriate - Data gathering and analysis (e.g., comparative statistics [such as number of SETs undertaken, degree classification, etc.]; analysis of feedback received from participants undertaking workshops, courses or other initiatives) - Any other activities that the quality team believes would contribute to an evidencebased evaluation of the faculty's performance
+- A SWOT analysis - Analysis of existing student feedback reports (e.g., student exit survey reports, module satisfaction survey (MSS) reports, Irish Survey of Student Engagement (ISSE) reports) - Gathering and analysing stakeholder feedback via surveys, focus groups or other mechanisms, as appropriate - Data gathering and analysis (e.g., comparative statistics [such as number of SETs undertaken, degree classification, etc.]; analysis of feedback received from participants undertaking workshops, courses or other initiatives) - Any other activities that the quality team believes would contribute to an evidencebased evaluation of the unit's performance

-Reports gathered through the above activities should be included as appendices to the selfassessment report.
-The faculty should also draw on other pre-existing data, such as external examiner reports, annual programme review reports and quality review reports of the faculty's schools/departments that have previously been quality reviewed.
+Reports gathered through the above activities should be included as appendices to the self-assessment report.
+The unit should also draw on other pre-existing data, such as external examiner reports, annual programme review reports and quality review reports of the unit's schools/departments that have previously been quality reviewed.